Friday, October 25, 2013

 Friday, October 11, 2013

-The next thing I knew I was being handed to a very pretty blonde-haired woman.
+The next thing I knew, I was being handed to a very pretty blonde-haired woman.
 “Oh, she is so beautiful.
 I love her to pieces!
-She will be my very special friend.”
+She'll be my very special friend.”

-She is the person who named me Bella, which means “beauty” in Spanish and since we were living in Mexico it just made sense to have a Spanish name.
-One of her many friends thought that my name should have been Sandy, as I blended perfectly with the beach sand floors of their outside living area.
+She is the person who named me Bella, which means “beauty” in Spanish, and since we were living in Mexico, it just made sense to have a Spanish name.
+One of her many friends thought that my name should have been Sandy, as I blended perfectly with the sand floors of their outside living area.
 I am very happy she stayed with the prettier name.
 I think it suits me perfectly, don’t you?
-She smiled, coyly.
+Bella smiled coyly.

 This is our family photo in 2004